 - Azure Windows logs

 To enable these out-of-box Azure log collection jobs, toggle the gray Enable icon so that it turns green.
 When you enable any of these log collection jobs, USM Anywhere starts collecting the log data immediately according to the preconfigured frequency.
-If you want to add other Azure log collection jobs after the sensor configuration, including jobs for Azure Web Apps, see Creating a New Azure Log Collection Job.
+See Create a New Azure Log Collection Job if you want to add other Azure log collection jobs after the sensor configuration, including jobs for Azure Web Apps.

 After you enable each job that you want, click Next.